Uzair Baloch

-Uzair Jan Baloch (Urdu/Balochi ڈاکٹر عزیر جان بلوچ) is a Pakistani gangster, former crime lord and head of the outlawed Peoples' Aman Committee.
+Uzair Jan Baloch (born 11 January 1970) is a Pakistani gangster and former crime lord.
+He was also the head of the outlawed Peoples' Aman Committee based in Lyari, Karachi, Sindh, Pakistan.

 Early life

 Uzair Jan Baloch was born on 11 January 1970 in Lyari, Karachi.
-His father, Faiz Muhammad (known as Mama Faizu), was a transporter who originated from Iran's Sistan and Balochistan province.
+His father, Faiz Muhammad (known as Mama Faizu), was a transporter who originated from Iran's Sistan and Baluchestan province.
 Some members of his family live in Iran and hold dual Iranian-Pakistani citizenship.
 In 2006, Uzair fled to Iran while escaping an operation against Lyari's street gangs.
 There, he obtained an Iranian passport and national identity card.
 In around 2010, his Iranian documents expired and he renewed them.

 Baloch started off his career in politics as an independent candidate in the 2001 municipal elections for Lyari's mayorship, but lost to Habib Hassan of the Pakistan People's Party.
-In 2003, his father was kidnapped for ransom and brutally murdered by Arshad Pappu, son of the Lyari drug lord Haji Lalu.
+In 2003, his father was kidnapped for ransom and brutally murdered by Arshad Pappu, son of the Lyari drug lord Haji Laloo.
 This is said to have marked Uzair's foray into organised crime, as he set out to avenge his father's murder.
 He initially pursued his father's murder case in courts, but received threats from Lalu's gang.
 Arshad Pappu happened to be a rival of gangster Rehman Dakait, Uzair's first cousin, with the two involved in a bitter conflict over land and drugs in Lyari.
 His cousin Rehman invited him to join his gang, and while Uzair initially refused, he later acquiesced as they shared a common enemy.
 Members of the two gangs started killing each other, with casualties reaching the hundreds.
 In 2009, Dakait was killed during a shootout with police and Uzair Baloch took over his gang.
 In 2013, Arshad Pappu and his brother Yasir Arafat were eventually kidnapped by Uzair's gang, tortured and beheaded.
 Their corpses were paraded before being burnt, and the ashes dumped in a sewer.
 Uzair Baloch and his associate Baba Ladla reportedly played football with the severed heads.
 The Friday Times quoted Baloch as having said: "It is karma – what goes around comes around", referring to the avenging of his father's murder.